 Any and all approaches to MCAT prep are legit.
 If you like studying in isolation, take the self-study route.
 If you thrive on classroom interaction, sign up for an MCAT prep class.
 The most important thing is that you decide your plan of action early on, and get started when you feasibly can so you don’t end up running out of time.
 Your MCAT score is a critical piece of the puzzle for adcoms deciding whether to accept you as a med student.
 Don’t skimp on prepping for this test of all tests.

-Since it’s summer, and there’s no time like the present, I’d make a plan to study for the MCAT during the summer, TODAY!
+Since there’s no time like the present, I’d make a plan to study for the MCAT during the summer, fall, winter, spring….if you haven’t already, start TODAY!

 Here are a few other helpful posts: